DUNE-DAQ/daq-cmake/docs/README.md

 * Have gcc use standard warnings
 * Support the use of CTest for the unit tests

 Next you'll see calls to CMake's [find_package](https://cmake.org/cmake/help/v3.17/command/find_package.html) function, which makes toylibrary's dependencies available.
 Comments in the file explain why the dependencies are selected.
+Please note that when developing your own package, if it's part of the nightly build and you add a new dependency, besides adding the needed `find_package` call you should also alert Software Coordination so they can add the dependency to the Spack build of the package.
+See below in the section called "Installing your project as a local package" for more about dependencies.

 Then, you'll see a call to a function called `daq_add_library`.
 ```